esbqjl/xml_exam/README.md

 # XML Exam Project

-This project is a C++ application that includes a main executable `xml_exam` and a test executable `test_xml_exam`.
+This project is a C++ application that aim to detect whether a xml-like string is a valid xml or not.
 It uses CMake for build configuration, and the project is set up to be compatible with C++20.
 This guide will walk you through building and running the project using CMake, including support for multiple build configurations with `CMakePresets.json`.

 ## Project Structure